Applications are due January 3 for admission in the upcoming fall semester. Applicants are only accepted for the fall semester.

 - Graduate Record Examination (GRE) scores (mailed to the Graduate School).
 Please use code 5848 for the Graduate School.

-- Essay describing your academic goals and research interests submitted electronically to firstname.lastname@example.org.
-Students should indicate on their essay a track or specialization of interest from the list below:
+- Essay describing your academic goals and research interest scanned and uploaded as a supplemental item to the online application.
+The essay should be between 300-500 words.
+Students should also indicate in their essay a track or specialization of interest from the list below:

 - Comparative Effectiveness and Patient-Centered Outcomes Research: Research that compares different health care and treatment approaches to help patients and providers make more informed decisions.